redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/1.1-preflight/README.md

 ## Objective

 * Understand the lab topology, provided hardware (if applicable), and how to access virtual instances (again, if applicable).
-* Understand how to work the workshop exercises.
+* Understand how to use the workshop exercises.

 These first few lab exercises will be exploring the lab and gathering baseline information for use in later excercises.